Magere Brug

 See some of the city's hundreds of kilometres of cycle paths, admire the old stone bridges and especially the iconic Torensluis Bridge.
 Learn about the rise and fall of the Dutch East India Company and Amsterdam as the centre of the Dutch Golden Age.

 From there, your guide will take you to Dam Square, which, along with the River Amstel lends its name to the city!
-It began life as a dam of the Amstel river nearly 750 years ago.
+It began life as a dam of the Amstel River nearly 750 years ago.
 As the city grew so did the dam, until it became large enough for a town square; the dam of Amstel became Amsterdam!

-Paved with the Dutch capital’s distinctive cobblestones, the square today is a great place to browse and people-watch among some of the city’s most notable attractions: Madame Tussaud’s, the 15th century Gothic Nieuwe Kerk, the Royal Palace and the swish department store De Bijenkorf are all here.
+Paved with the Dutch capital’s distinctive cobblestones, the square today is a great place to browse and people-watch among some of the city’s most notable attractions: Madame Tussaud’s, the 15th century Gothic Nieuwe Kerk, the Royal Palace and the Swish department store De Bijenkorf are all here.

 You’ll also have the chance to see the famous Bloemenmarkt, which has floated on Amsterdam’s innermost canal since 1862.
 Historically, barges used to sail up the Amstel from their smallholdings; today daily fresh flowers arrive by van, and fifteen florists and garden shops display their colourful wares in an array of covered stalls.